 How client teams use it

-- Review client health alongside project status, retainers, and delivery risk.
+- Review client health alongside project status, retainers, and delivery risk in a single screen.

-- Use signed-contract handoff to create or update client/project records.
+- Use signed-contract handoff to create or update client and project records from GetAccept.

 - Plan delivery capacity before moving new work from sales into active execution.